rajangdavis/osvc_node/README.md

 - [X] QueryResults - setting at least one query
 - [X] QueryResultsSet - setting at least one query
 - [X] File Handling - file location error
-- [ ] Configuration
+- [ ] Client Configuration
-	- [ ] Setting an interface
+	- [X] Setting an interface
-	- [ ] Password is set but user is not
+	- [X] Password is set but user is not
-	- [ ] User is set but password is not
+	- [X] User is set but password is not
-	- [ ] No authentication is set
+	- [X] No authentication is set
 - [ ] Annotation cannot be greater than 40 characters
 - [ ] Annotation must be set for CCOM versions v1.4 and latest

 Update Documentation:
 - [ ] Optional Headers